How much does electric car battery weigh? Many people are surprised to learn that the electric car battery can weigh as much as a large truck.

 While electric cars have many advantages over conventional vehicles, one major drawback is their speed when it comes to wearing out tires.
 An EV goes through its tires 20 percent faster than a conventional car.
 This is because the batteries are heavier than the car, which places added stress on the tires.
 The tires must be rotated regularly to keep them in good condition.
 To help keep the treads intact, EV owners should rotate the tires every two months, or whenever the difference in tread depth is two millimeters (3/32″).

 While EVs are lighter, the battery packs do not have the energy density of gasoline.
 This extra weight adds to friction in the tire, which wears out the tire faster.
-However, Tesla is trying to combat this problem by equipping the Model 3 Performance with different tires.
-The Michelin Pilot Sport 98Y Acoustics tire has foam inside to absorb road noise.
 This is one reason why an EV owner may notice their tire wear increases faster than that of a conventional car.

 Are electric cars heavier than diesel cars?

-The answer to the question, “Are electric cars heavier than diesel cars?” is no. In fact, a Chevy Cruz and Nissan Leaf are about the same weight.
-By contrast, a Ford F250 Crew Cab weighs a similar amount.
-So, how much heavier is a Nissan Leaf?
+The answer to the question, “Are electric cars heavier than diesel cars?” is no. In fact, an unnamed and unnamed are about the same weight.
+By contrast, a truck Crew Cab weighs a similar amount.
+So, how much heavier is an electric car?
 The answer may surprise you! how much does electric car battery weigh.
-While the Chevy Cruz is heavier than the average new car, it still weighs less than a diesel.
+While the electric car is heavier than the average new car, it still weighs less than a diesel.

 The answer to this question isn’t as simple as comparing the weight of a diesel and an electric car.
 Both types of cars carry heavy batteries.
 In addition, electric cars don’t have large fuel tanks, which make them heavier.
 Diesel vehicles weigh 7.1 pounds per gallon, while gas cars weigh around six.
 The average vehicle weighs approximately five hundred kilograms more.
 Therefore, if you are buying an electric car, it is probably a better investment.